 |The American Psychological Association (APA) citation format is widely used in disciplines within the social and behavioral sciences, such as Psychology, Sociology, Economics, Criminology, Business and Nursing.
 It sets out rules and standards for the preparation of manuscripts for publication, the writing of bibliography of references and in-text citations, the avoidance of plagiarism and more.

 Whether you are a professional writer, student, researcher or professional in a field within these disciplines, the APA style guide is a valuable tool for writing scientific papers, laboratory reports, and papers.
-This guide is based on the 6th edition of the Publication Manual of the American Psychological Association.

 Most commonly occurs for wiki entries, dictionary entries and unattributed website content.